 So, what are lipids?
 Lipids are fats, oils, fatty acids, phospholipids and cholesterol.
 Healthy oils, like olive oil and fish oil, are lipids that have been shown to improve health.

-You’ll notice if you look back up at the list of nutrients in the special dietary drink, the first two are DHA and EPA which are omega-3 fatty acids — or lipids — with a reputation for lowering Alzheimer’s risk.
+You’ll notice if you look back up at the list of nutrients in the special dietary drink, that the first two are DHA and EPA which are omega-3 fatty acids — or lipids — with a reputation for lowering Alzheimer’s risk.
 That was no accident…

 The connection between Alzheimer’s and lipids goes back over one hundred years when Alois Alzheimer first described what he saw in the brains of his patients: abnormal protein deposits and altered lipid (fat) composition.